MukitHossen7/L2B5-TypeScript-Assignment-1/readme.md

 ```

 Here the `Student` type is a union of the two types `User` and `IsMarried` with the `&`.
 This is an `Intersection Type`, meaning the `student1` object must have both `User` and `IsMarried` properties.
 If there is no `property`, TypeScript will throw an error.

+### Interface – Which Should You Use?

+It is most commonly used to define the type of classes, objects, and functions.
+If you want to define an object type that will have specific properties, then it is best to use an interface.
+It can be extended and makes the code more readable and maintainable in large projects.

+### Union – Which Should You Use?

+The union type is used when a variable or function can accept a type that can be one of more than one different types.
+For example: string | number means it will either be a string or a number.
+If a function or variable can be of more than one different type, then the union type is appropriate.
+It is usually used to handle dynamic input.